Draw hundreds of dynamic poses easily.

 But brick-man unlocked new levels for me.
 Because I was able to practice so many different poses in a short time.

-Just like the simple blocks we talked about yesterday, you can always build up from simple shapes.
+You can always build up from simple shapes.
 Poses is all about manipulating those simple shapes.
 And brick man lets you get a lot of practice done quickly.

 Here’s the best part, you can pass it off as finished art!